srhyne/Sidd/README.md

 #Sidd

 Sidd, short for [Siddhārtha Gautama](http://en.wikipedia.org/wiki/Gautama_Buddha), is a plug-in for jQuery.
 It allows you to integrate Zendesk forum posts into your web site/application.
-No License, use however you want!

 ##Demo?